-Our criminal defense attorneys represent both men and women charged with serious driving offenses such as DUI, DUI manslaughter or vehicular homicide throughout the Tampa Bay area including Tampa, Clearwater, St. Petersburg, New Port Richey, Dade City, Brooksville, Bartow, Bradenton, and Sarasota, Florida.
+Our criminal defense attorneys represent both men and women charged with serious driving offenses such as DUI, DUI manslaughter, or vehicular homicide throughout the Tampa Bay area, including Tampa, Clearwater, St. Petersburg, New Port Richey, Dade City, Brooksville, Bartow, Bradenton, and Sarasota, Florida.

-Call 813-250-0500 today to speak directly with an attorney about your case.
+Contact us today to speak directly with an attorney about your case.

-This article was last updated on Tuesday, November 14, 2017.
+This article was last updated on Thursday, June 15, 2023.